Mapping class groups of manifolds with boundary are of finite type: Linear algebraic groups and arithmetic groups

+We will also refer to this as an \emph{algebraic action}.
 Equivalently, the adjoint maps $G \times V \to V$ satisfy the usual equations for an action and are morphisms of varieties.
 We will need that the following constructions yield algebraic representations, all clear from the definitions:

-\begin{lemma} The following constructions yield algebraic representations: \begin{enumerate}[ (1)] \item Subrepresentations and quotients of algebraic representations, in the following sense: if $V$ is an algebraic representation and $W \subseteq V$ is preserved by the action, then $W$ and $V/W$ are also algebraic represtations. \item Tensor products, exterior powers, and symmetric powers of algebraic representations. \item Linear duals of algebraic representations. \end{enumerate} \end{lemma}
+\begin{lemma} The following constructions yield algebraic representations: \begin{enumerate}[ (1)] \item Subrepresentations and quotients of algebraic representations, in the following sense: if $V$ is an algebraic representation and $W \subseteq V$ is preserved by the action, then $W$ and $V/W$ are also algebraic representations. \item Tensor products, exterior powers, and symmetric powers of algebraic representations. \item Linear duals of algebraic representations. \end{enumerate} \end{lemma}

-Similarly, we can define an action on another algebraic group $H$ by group automorphisms.
+Similarly, we can define an action of one algebraic group $G$ on another algebraic group $H$ by group automorphisms.
 In that case there is another construction of linear algebraic groups \cite[Section I.1.11]{Borel}:

 \begin{lemma} Given an action of a linear algebraic group $G$ on a linear algebraic group $H$, then there is a linear algebraic group $G \ltimes H$ so that there is a split exact sequence